HiSPARC/firmware/_sources/messages.txt

 ====== ========== ======= ======= ============ ============= =========== ===

-The GPS Time stamp is data from the GPS receiver and will be renewed every second.
+.. _gps_time_stamp:

 GPS Time stamp structure
 ^^^^^^^^^^^^^^^^^^^^^^^^

+The GPS time stamp is data from the GPS receiver and will be renewed every second.
+The values in the one second message are actually the date and time of the preceding second, because the actual time is not immediately known by the electronics.

 ====== ====== ======= ====== ======= =======
 Day    Month  Year    Hours  Minutes Seconds